Question: "Is abuse an acceptable reason for divorce?"

 God allows divorce in the event of abandonment and adultery, but even those circumstances do not automatically trigger divorce proceedings; divorce is still a last resort.
 In the case of infidelity, it is better for two Christians to reconcile than divorce.
 It is better to extend the forgiveness and love that God freely gives us (Colossians 3:13).
 Reconciliation with an abuser, however, is far different.
 Reconciling with an abusive partner depends completely on the abuser proving his or her reliability, which could take years—if it happens at all.
 Separation from an abusive spouse is likely to be long-term.

 Once separation has been established, the abuser has the responsibility to seek help.
-First and foremost, he should seek God.
+First and foremost, he or she should seek God.
 “For everyone who asks, receives.
 Everyone who seeks, finds.
 And the door is opened to everyone who knocks” (Matthew 7:8).
 God has power to heal individuals and relationships.
 He must be the Lord of our lives, the Master of our assets, and the Head of our households.
 Psychological aid and legal limitations (restraining orders) on an abuser are also appropriate, and such tools are important to his or her process of change.

 If the abuser demonstrates verifiable change, independently confirmed, the relationship may be resumed with much caution.
 Both husband and wife must commit themselves to God’s path and develop their relationship with God through Christ.
 “Keep me from deceitful ways; be gracious to me and teach me your law.
 I have chosen the way of faithfulness; I have set my heart on your laws” (Psalm 119:29–30).
 This commitment to God should be accompanied by intensive counseling from a trusted pastor or believing licensed counselor.
 The counselling should be taken first individually, then as a couple, and finally as an entire family, as all need help healing.
 Change is possible for an abusive person who truly repents and humbly surrenders to the Lord (2 Corinthians 3:18).